mboledovic/CRUD-SQL_NoSQL/README.md

 1. Open file Data_generator.py in ide or text editor supporting .py files

 2. Insert for generating:

-	-Name of source
+- Name of source
-	-Fail_probability
+- Fail_probability
-	-Number of generated data
+- Number of generated data
-	-Starting date for data generation
+- Starting date for data generation
-	-Period of data generation
+- Period of data generation
-	-Number for CRUD tests
+- Number for CRUD tests

-  You can change the number of threads which will generate data,the number of data generated in each file and range for random float value
+  You can change the number of threads which will generate data, the number of data generated in each file and range for random float value

 3. Generate data